ResumeGiants » Blog » Active Listening Skills in the Workplace (+ Examples)

 Focused listening

 This skill demonstrates that you can stay present in conversations and shows reliability and professionalism.
-This is key for roles involving talking with clients or with a group of coworkers.
+This is key for roles involving speaking with clients or with a group of coworkers.

 Reflective paraphrasing